JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Method

 \subsection{Swap Augmentation}

 MT-bench~\citep{zheng2023chatbot-arena} and PandaLM~\citep{wang2023pandalm} alleviate the position bias by judging twice with original and reverse order.
 These methods regard the result as a tie if the judgments are not the same.
-This kind of method casting double time to evaluate, can be regarded as a compromise and does not fix the inherent position bias of LLMs.
+This kind of method ignoring the inherent position bias and casting double time to evaluate, can be regarded as a compromise and does not improve the reliability of LLM judges.

 Intuitively, swapping the positions at the fine-tuning stage could push the judge model to pay more attention to the contents of answers rather than positions.
 Leveraging our structured judge data, we can easily swap the positions of answers to generate a new input sample.
 Correspondingly, we also swap the scores and question indexes of the judgment from the teacher (i.e., GPT4) to get the new ground truth.
 As shown in Fig.~\ref{fig: swap_aug_io}, the augmented judge sample keeps the same results but exchanges the positions of answers.
 Overall, it is simple but effective to augment the training data and address position bias.
 The \name{}-with-swap-augmentation can give good judgment to the same judge sample as shown in Fig.~\ref{fig: swap_aug}.